gnolang/gno-by-example/src/tutorials/gno.land/gbe/06-conditions/README.md

 section: Getting Started
 ---

-As in Go, we have two ways to check for specific conditions, using `if` statements and `switch`es:
+In Gno, we have two ways to check for specific conditions:
+- `if` statements
+- `switch` statements:

 ```go file=./conditions.gno#L5-L13
 ```